Local research group recruiting volunteers to help further Alzheimer’s treatments

 Donating DNA is a Simple Process

-Volunteers who have agreed to donate a genetic sample for Alzheimer’s research with True North Clinical Research are first thoroughly informed of the process.
+Volunteers who have agreed to donate a genetic sample for Alzheimer’s research with Centricity Research are first thoroughly informed of the process.
 They then have a very simple buccal swab, which is a swab of the inside of the cheek.
-DNA is collected from the swab and analyzed in True North Clinic Research’s lab.
+DNA is collected from the swab and analyzed in Centricity Research’s lab.
 All results are stored in their secure database.

 Volunteers can then decide if they want to learn the results of their genetic test or not.
-If a volunteer agrees to receive their results, they will be given thorough genetic counselling which allows clinicians to make sure that the volunteers understand the results completely.
+If a volunteer agrees to receive their results, they will be given genetic counseling which allows clinicians to make sure that the volunteers understand the results completely.

 Even though participating in this DNA study may not directly benefit volunteers, it does allow them to be a part of ground-breaking Alzheimer’s research.
 Volunteers may be offered an opportunity to participate in additional Alzheimer’s Disease research in the future, depending on the results of this testing.

-For more information about how you can volunteer for this important genetic research or to make an appointment at one of their two memory clinics, please visit True North Clinical Research online or call us at 1-855-378-8783.
+For more information about how you can volunteer for this important genetic research or make an appointment at one of their two memory clinics, please visit Centricity Research online or call us at 1-855-378-8783.